iCodeIN/ml_cpp/executable/nn-example-001/readme.md

 - train : indicates we want to train a neural network
 - size : indicates the number of neurons in each layer (first layer must equal the number of inputs)
 - iterations : indicates the number of iterations of training
-- o : provides a file path where the network should be stored
+- o : indicates where the resulting network should be stored

 ### 3. You should now have a file nn_xor_100 containing the weights of the neural network